Indian Turmeric Kitchari Bowl - vegan AIP recipe

 Notes

-This AIP-friendly version of the traditional Indian healing dish kitchari uses cauliflower rice instead of mung beans and rice.
-Turmeric and ginger provide anti-inflammatory properties, making this a nourishing, gut-friendly meal.
+This AIP-friendly version of the traditional Indian healing dish kitchari uses cauliflower rice instead of the traditional mung beans and rice, which are eliminated on AIP (legumes and grains).
+We also skip the cumin and mustard seeds found in traditional recipes, relying on turmeric, ginger, and cinnamon for warming flavor.
+The result is a nourishing, gut-friendly meal with anti-inflammatory properties.
 Leftovers will keep in the refrigerator for up to 3 days and actually improve in flavor over time.